gentlee/redux-light/README.md

         });
     }

 Actions are usual functions.
-State is changes by `setState` method, and every state change should have a reason, passed with `type` parameter.
+State is changed by `setState` method, and every state change should have a reason, passed with `type` parameter.
 This parameter is not used by store itself (except some built-in types), but is very important for descriptive logging:

     if (process.env !== 'PRODUCTION') {
         store.subscribe((prevState, state, changes) => {